perezsergioace/programming-concepts-class/Starting_Out_With_Python_TextBook/chapter_1_notes.md

 * #### **Utility Programs**:
    A *utility program* performs a specialized task that enhances the computer's operation or safeguards data.
 Example of utility programs are virus scanners, file compressions program, and data backup programs.

+* #### **Software Development Tools**:
+    *Software development tools* are the programs that programmers use to create, modify, and test software.
+Assemblers, compilers, and interpreters are examples of programs that fall into this category.